Ode to Deadlifts

 I have a serious problem.
+I’m a deadlift addict.

-I have truly gone full-bore deadliftaholic.
+I’ve truly gone full-bore deadliftaholic.
 Heck, I wrote an article about them not too long ago in How to have an Awesome Deadlift Workout (a highly recommended read, by the way), and I’m already back with another one about deadlifts.

 I truly have an insatiable, unquenchable love for pulling a loaded barbell off the ground.
 Because of my love for this powerful, basic barbell lift, I had to write another article – Ode to Deadlifts.